-The purpose of using three moving averages is that you can determine if this is in fact a useable trend.
+The purpose of using three moving averages is that you can determine if this is, in fact, a usable trend.
 The first thing to look at is the long term perspective and the short term perspective so that you can see if the trend will be useful to you in your trading.

 It is unlikely that a trend will be the same in the short term and the long term.
 There are currency pairs which look great in the short term and you will see that in the long term they will not be a good investment and vice versa.